Essure Birth Control Issues and FAQs

 Q: What should I do if I have suffered injuries or pregnancy after having an Essure device implanted?

-If you have not sought out medical attention for your Essure birth control issues, do so immediately.
-If you would like to explore your legal options, including learning more about the strength of your claim, contact an experienced injury attorney for a free claim evaluation.
+If you haven't sought out medical attention for your Essure birth control issues, do so immediately.
+If you'd like to explore your legal options, including learning more about the strength of your claim, contact an experienced drugs and medical devices attorney near you today.
 An attorney will be able to discuss the specifics of your claim with you and advise you about your legal options.